pytorch/pytorch/docs/source/notes/cuda.rst

 Most use cases involving batched input and multiple GPUs should default to using :class:`~torch.nn.DataParallel` to utilize more than one GPU.
-Even with the GIL, a single python process can saturate multiple GPUs, though at very large numbers of GPUs (8+) utilization might drop.
-Test your use case before investing the time to develop something more complicated.
+Even with the GIL, a single python process can saturate multiple GPUs.

+As of version 0.1.9, large numbers of GPUs (8+) might not be fully utilized.
+However, this is a known issue that is under active development.
+As always, test your use case.

 There are significant caveats to using CUDA models with :mod:`~torch.multiprocessing`; unless care is taken to meet the data handling